-- A donor may, in addition to the annual exclusion amount, gift assets worth up to the total lifetime Gift and Estate Tax Exemption during their life without incurring gift tax. - Example: In addition to gifting the \$17,000 annual gift exclusion noted above, the same executive gifts \$10MM worth of their stock to the child's trust.
-Once year later the company goes public and the stock in the trust is worth \$30MM.
+- A donor may, in addition to the annual exclusion amount, gift assets worth up to the total Estate Tax Exemption during their life without incurring gift tax. - Example: In addition to gifting the \$15,000 annual exclusion gift noted above, the same executive gifts \$10MM worth of their stock to the child's trust.
+One year later the company goes public and the stock in the trust is worth \$30MM.